 - Paperback ISBN:

-Vijay Pratap Singh is working as an Assistant Professor, Department of Botany in Govt.
-Ramanuj Pratap Singhdev Post Graduate College, Baikunthpur, Koriya, an affiliated degree college of Sarguja University, Chhattisgarh, India.
-Dr. Singh has obtained his D.Phil. degree from University of Allahabad on topic “Oxidative stress and antioxidant system in some cyanobacteria simultaneously exposed to UV-B and heavy metal”.
-He has authored 70 publications as well as editorials in reputed journals.
-His area of research interest is role of nitric oxide and hydrogen sulfide signaling in the regulation of abiotic stress in plants.
-Dr. Singh is also working as editor and reviewer of several reputed international journals.
+Dr. Singh obtained his PhD from the University of Allahabad on topic “Oxidative stress and antioxidant system in some cyanobacteria simultaneously exposed to UV-B and heavy metal.”
+He has authored 102 publications, as well as editorials in reputed journals.
+His area of research interest is the role of nitric oxide and hydrogen sulphide signalling in the regulation of abiotic stress in plants.
+Dr. Singh is also working as an editor and reviewer of several reputed international journals.

-Pant Interdisciplinary Research Laboratory, Department of Botany, University of Allahabad, Allahabad, India
+Professor, D. D. Pant Interdisciplinary Research Laboratory, Department of Botany, University of Allahabad, Allahabad, UP, India

-Department of Biotechnology and Centre for Medical Diagnostic and Research, Motilal Nehru National Institute of Technology, Allahabad, UP, India
+Professor, Department of Biotechnology, Motilal Nehru National Institute of Technology, Allahabad, UP, India

-Sheo Mohan Prasad is working as a Professor in Department of Botany, University of Allahabad having obtained his academic degrees from Banaras Hindu University, Varanasi, India.
-Professor Prasad has authored 150 scientific publications.
-His main area of research is physiology and biochemistry of plants as well as cyanobacteria under abiotic stresses i.e. UV-B, heavy metals, pesticides, temperature, salinity, high light, etc with special reference to abiotic stress management.
-Professor Prasad is also working as editor and reviewer of several reputed international journals.
+Professor Prasad obtained his academic degrees from Banaras Hindu University in Varanasi, India.
+He has authored 150 scientific publications.
+His main areas of research are the physiology and biochemistry of plants, and cyanobacteria under abiotic stresses (e.g., UV-B, heavy metals, pesticides, temperature, salinity, high light), with special reference to abiotic stress management.
+Professor Prasad is also working as an editor and reviewer of several reputed international journals.